andrew-j-palmer/tickettracker/README.md

 If that doesn't work either, I would recommend finding the line in the Gemfile and take out the part that mentions specific version, and then try bundle install again.
 That's about all I could say.

-*If it has trouble with Paperclip*
+*If it has trouble with Paperclip or paperclip-cloudinary*

 Paperclip is being used here to save screenshots to trouble tickets.
 It relies on ImageMagick to do this.
 If you get an error, you may not have ImageMagick installed.
+Alternatively, you may be able to rework the image processing using the paperclip-cloudinary gem, as cloudinary can do image transforms just like ImageMagick.
+If you want to install ImageMagick,

 sudo apt-get install imagemagick